suneetasharma/SOC-Hands-On-Challenge/5-Threat-Intel-Forensics/Day23_5_Threat_Intel_Forensics_Threat-Intelligence-Basics/README.md

 - 🔹 Domain Lookup - The domain name secure-login-verification.com is associated with phishing attacks.

- ### Screenshot from VirusTotal showing details of secure-login-verification
+ ### Screenshot - VirusTotal showing details of secure-login-verification
 <p align="center">
   <img src="../../Screenshots/Day-23_Threat-Intelligence_Domain-Lookup.png" alt="VirusTotal showing details of secure-login-verification" width="500">
 </p>

 - 🔹 Hash Analysis - The hash 44d88612fea8a8f36de82e1278abb02f is associated with the Eicar testing file and is not malicious.
 Screenshot from VirusTotal showing file type, detection ratio, and malware name for the hash 44d88612fea8a8f36de82e1278abb02f.
 It's merely used to trigger antivirus software detection mechanisms.

- ### Screenshot from VirusTotal showing details of Hash
+ ### Screenshot - VirusTotal showing details of Hash
 <p align="center">
   <img src="../../Screenshots/Day-23_Threat-Intelligence_Hash-Analysis.png" alt="VirusTotal showing details of Hash" width="500">
 </p>

 -🔹 Threat Intelligence Feed (Optional Bonus) - The IOC found in AlienVault OTX or ThreatFox with campaign name or tags

- ### Screenshot from ThreatFox with compaign tags
+ ### Screenshot - ThreatFox with compaign tags
 <p align="center">
   <img src="../../Screenshots/Day-23_Threat-Intelligence_ThreatFox-with-TI-Compaign-Tags.png" alt="ThreatFox with Compaign tags" width="500">
 </p>

+### 🧾 Recap
+All three IOCs analyzed were relevant for understanding attacker infrastructure and techniques.
+The IP was tied to a Tor node, the domain flagged as phishing-related, and the hash matched a benign EICAR test file.
+This reinforced the importance of context when triaging alerts in the SOC.

-## ✅ Learning Outcome
+## Learning Outcome
 In this lab, I learned:
 - How to extract IOCs from suspicious phishing emails
 - And use Threat Intelligence tools to investigate their context and maliciousness, such as assess IPs, domains, and links